kavania2002/contests/README.md

-# atcoder-contests
+# contests
-Solutions of Problems that I have solved during Atcoder Contests
+Solutions of problem that I solve during/post contests